 Post review we put you in touch with relevant outstanding people and practice in the partnership and beyond to help accelerate your school’s improvement.
 Find out more here.

 What does membership cost?

-Joining the Challenge Partners Network of Excellence costs £7 per pupil on roll at your school.
-The minimum fee is £2,900 and the maximum is £11,000.
-A proportion of your membership fee is returned to the local hub to be used on collective priorities identified by you and your colleagues.
+Joining the Challenge Partners Network of Excellence costs £7.35 per pupil on roll at your school.
+The minimum fee is £3,150 and the maximum is £8,800.
+We offer discounts for loyalty for schools ready to commit to subscription for two to three years.
+We also offer a discount for small schools and for groups of schools paying substantially more.
+A proportion of your subscription fee is returned to the local hub to be used on collective priorities identified by you and your colleagues.

 When and how can you join?